-- Sound_Set general soundset that can be assigned by system administrators at domain or subscriber level. - Contract_Sound_Set is a customer-specific sound set.
+- Sound_Set general soundset that can be assigned by system administrators at domain or subscriber level. - · Contract_Sound_Set is a customer-specific sound set.
 It can be assigned only to a PBX customer.
 It can be managed also by subscriber administrators through the CSC or API.

-Starting from Sipwise C5 version mr11.3.1 the Contract_Sound_Set have been extended to contain all the announcements available in standard Sound_Set.
-In cases where both of the sound set types are assigned to a subscriber the Contract_Sound_Set takes precedence.
+Starting from Sipwise C5 version mr11.3.1 the Contract_Sound_Set has been extended to include all the announcements available in the default Sound_Set.
+In cases where both types of sound set are assigned to a subscriber, the Contract_Sound_Set takes precedence.

 7.18.2.
-Parent and Sounset Sets inheritance
+Parent and Soundset Sets inheritance